castorini/bertserini/README.md

 pip install tensorboardX
 ```

-NOTE: Pyserini is the repo that wraps Anserini with Python APIs.
+NOTE: Pyserini is the Python wrapper for Anserini.
-Please refer to their repo [Pyserini](https://github.com/castorini/pyserini) for detailed usage.
-Also, this wrapper only contains some of the features in Anserini; you can also refer to [Anserini](https://github.com/castorini/anserini) for more settings.
+Please refer to their project [Pyserini](https://github.com/castorini/pyserini) for detailed usage.
+Also, Pyserini supports part of the features in Anserini; you can also refer to [Anserini](https://github.com/castorini/anserini) for more settings.

 ## Download PreBuilt Wikipedia Index